anddero/ajukraanid/docs/Database Structure.md

 ```
 * `game_id` is referenced by `players.game_id` - each player belongs to a certain game instance

-Java class `Game` inaccessible fields:
-* `id` is a primary key, there will be exactly one Java `Game` object associated with the same value of this field, therefore it can be ignored in game logic implementation

-Java class `Game` accessible fields:
-* `code` is a unique code for each game instance, the uniqueness of which is ensured by game logic and not enforced by database constraints - actually the code may be repeated in the future, it must only be unique among all active game instances (this is why PK `game_id` is necessary)
-* `players` is a list of players associated with one game instance

 ## Player
-Player is an object representing a single player who has been connected to a certain game instance.
+Player is an object representing a single player who has been bound to a certain game instance.

 Database table **players**
 ```